GNOME/gimp/devel-docs/gitlab-mr.md

 Therefore you should always check the merge request changes before running the code and never blindly trust that it is harmless.
 In any case, run these builds at your own risk. ☢️

-## Generating a flatpak for merge request code

-If you add the label `5.
-Flatpak package` in a MR, then trigger a pipeline for instance by rebasing), it will add a flatpak creation to the pipeline.
-Once the pipeline ends, the flatpak can be installed by:

-- clicking the pipeline ID.
-- In the "gimp" stage, click the "gimp-flatpak-x64" job.
-- Then click the "Browse" button.
-- Click the `org.gimp.GIMP.flatpak` file to download it.
-- Locally run: `flatpak install --user ./org.gimp.GIMP.flatpak` It should propose you to install the flatpak, allowing you to test.
-- After testing, you can uninstall with: `flatpak remove org.gimp.GIMP//master`

-## Generating a Windows installer for merge request code

-If you add the label `5.
-Windows Installer` in a MR, then trigger a pipeline (for instance by rebasing), it will add a Windows installer creation to the pipeline.
-Once the pipeline ends, the installer can be found by:

-- clicking the pipeline ID.
-- In the "Distribution" stage, click the "dist-installer-weekly" job.
-- Then click the "Browse" button.
-- Navigate to `build/installer/_Output/`.
-- Then click the `gimp-<version>-setup.exe` file to download the installer.

-## Generating a .msixbundle for merge request code

-If you add the label `5.
-Microsoft Store` in a MR, then trigger a pipeline (for instance by rebasing), it will add a .msixbundle creation to the pipeline.
-Once the pipeline ends, the file can be found by:

-- clicking the pipeline ID.
-- In the "Distribution" stage, click the "dist-store-weekly" job.
-- Then click the "Browse" button.
-- Navigate to `build/windows/store/_Output/`.
-- Then click the `gimp-<version>-local.msixbundle` file to download it.

-To test the .msixbundle, you need to have previously installed `pseudo-gimp.pfx` in the CA cert group.
-You can do this with Windows built-in cert installer.

 ## Reviewing MR branches